SummaryRead the full fact sheet

 - physical examination – the liver may be enlarged

-- medical history – including medications and lifestyle factors such as diet and alcohol consumption, exposure to hepatitis viral infections, blood transfusions, tattoos or family history of liver disease.
+- medical history – including medications and lifestyle factors such as:

-- ultrasound scan of the abdomen (‘belly’) – a three-dimensional ‘x-ray’ using sound waves.
-This is used to look at the liver and other organs, check their size and shape, and check the liver for abnormal lumps and assess fluid accumulation.
+- ultrasound scan of the abdomen (‘belly’) – this is a three-dimensional scan using sound waves.
+It is used to look at the liver and other organs, check their size and shape.
+It is also used to check the liver for abnormal lumps and assess fluid accumulation

 - biopsy – a small piece of liver tissue is removed and examined under the microscope in a laboratory.